gatling/gatling/src/docs/content/reference/current/general/simulation_setup/index.md

 `separatedByRampsLasting` and `startingFrom` are both optional.
 If you don't specify a ramp, the test will jump from one level to another as soon as it is finished.
 If you don't specify the number of starting users the test will start at 0 concurrent user or 0 user per sec and will go to the next step right away.

-### Concurrent Scenarios

-You can configure multiple scenarios in the same `setUp` block to started at the same time and executed concurrently.

-{{< include-code "SimulationSetupSample.scala#multiple" scala >}}

-### Sequential Scenarios

-It's also possible with `andThen` to chain scenarios so that children scenarios starts once all the users in the parent scenario terminate.

-{{< include-code "SimulationSetupSample.scala#andThen" scala >}}

-### Disabling FrontLine Load Sharding

-By default, FrontLine will distribute your injection profile amongst all injectors when running a distributed test from multiple node.

-This might not be the desirable behavior, typically when running a first initial scenario with one single user in order to fetch some auth token to be used by the actual scenario.
-Indeed, only one node would run this user, leaving the other nodes without an initialized token.

-You can user `noShard` to disable load sharding.
-In this case, all the node will use the injection and throttling profiles as defined in the Simulation.

-{{< include-code "SimulationSetupSample.scala#noShard" scala >}}

 ## Global Pause configuration